talla-ui/lib-comp/docs/ref/PropertyEditor_base_items.md

 # items

-> The list of properties to display and edit, as an array or managed list of [PropertyEditorItem](PropertyEditorItem.md) objects.
+> The list of properties to display and edit, as an array or observed list of [PropertyEditorItem](PropertyEditorItem.md) objects.

 <pre class="docgen_signature">items: Iterable&lt;<a href="PropertyEditorItem.md">PropertyEditorItem</a>&gt;;</pre>